Researchers from the manufacturing or pharmaceutical industry

 Furthermore, you will learn about

-- Previous success stories in theory-driven data science and hybrid modelling
+- Previous success stories in theory-driven data science and hybrid modeling

 - The future research direction of Know-Center in this field